forxer/blade-ui-kit-bootstrap/README.md

 In order to avoid this we use the "form" attribute of the button element which has [good support](https://caniuse.com/form-attribute).
 This extracts the button from its form.

-Then, you can use the component as you would from [Blade UI Kit Form component](https://blade-ui-kit.com/docs/form-button).
+Then, you can use the component as you would from [Blade UI Kit Form Button component](https://blade-ui-kit.com/docs/form-button).

 ```blade
     <x-form-button :action="route('do-something')">